aufziehvogel/Cinderella/README.md

 ### Variables

-You can use variables in your build commands.
-These variables will get substituted with actual values from the build context.
+You can use variables in the configuration file.
+All variables are denoted with a percentage symbol (`%`) and will be replaced before the commands are being sent to the shell.
 Currently supported variables are:

-- `{{ branch }}`: The name of the branch that is built
+- `%BRANCH`: The name of the branch that is built

 ### Conditions